TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/complex.rst

 .. index:: object: complex number

-Python's complex number objects are implemented as two distinct types when viewed from the C API:  one is the Python object exposed to Python programs, and the other is a C structure which represents the actual complex number value.
+Python's complex number objects are implemented as two distinct types when viewed kutoka the C API:  one is the Python object exposed to Python programs, and the other is a C structure which represents the actual complex number value.
 The API provides functions for working with both.